Alien Legacy: Planetary systems

-The naming of the Caelian planets closely matches that of naming planets in our solar system.
-But while our system uses the names of Roman deities (except for Uranus), Caeli has Greek ones; Gaea is the Greek goddess of the Earth, and Rhea is her daughter.
-In addition, as Beta Caeli is brighter and hotter than the Sun, the Caelian planets are more distant from their sun than their Solar System analogs are.
+The naming of the Caelian planets closely matches that of naming planets in the Solar System.
+But while the Solar System uses the names of Roman deities (except for Uranus), Caeli has Greek ones; Gaea is the Greek goddess of the Earth, and Rhea is her daughter.
+In addition, as Beta Caeli is brighter and hotter than the Sun, the Caelian planets are more distant from their star than their Solar System analogs.
 In reality, Beta Caeli may be too bright and young to host life, a fact noted in the game itself where they noted that the system is 2.5 billion years old but an F0 star lasts for about 5 billion years, yet both Earth-like planets have advanced life forms.